chmaha/DebianProAudio/README.md

 ```shell
 sudo update-grub
 ```
+Remember to reboot to see the effects.

-If no PREEMPT_DYNAMIC due to an older kernel version, for better performance consider installing `linux-lowlatency` package if on Ubuntu or Liquorix if on Debian via instructions at https://liquorix.net/ and then just add the "threadirqs" and "cpufreq.default_governor=performance" kernel parameters as shown above.
+If you don't have PREEMPT_DYNAMIC due to an older kernel version, for better performance consider installing `linux-lowlatency` package if on Ubuntu or Liquorix if on Debian via instructions at https://liquorix.net/ and then just add the "threadirqs" and "cpufreq.default_governor=performance" kernel parameters as shown above.

 ### 5. Swappiness